coliver/docker-solargraph/README.md

 Close and reopen VSCode or open the command palette and Reload Window / Reload Solargraph.

-You can view the logs of the conatiner to debug if things aren't working at this point.
+You can view the logs of the container to debug if things aren't working at this point.